-So I thought I would start by just talking about what are they (AMPs).
+So I thought I would start by just talking about what are they (Asset Management Plans).
 And essentially they’ve developed over the last 20 years as a structured methodology for presenting information about infrastructure assets and their management.

 And they developed from that.
 And so, they are lined up in New Zealand with the political cycle.
 So, every three years we have the requirement to update them.